bioinform/somaticseq/README.md

 Described at
 [**somaticseq/utilities/dockered_pipelines**](somaticseq/utilities/dockered_pipelines).
-The module is `makeAlignmentScripts.py`.
+The module is `somaticseq_make_alignment_scripts`.

 ### Utilities

 We have some generally useful scripts in [utilities](somaticseq/utilities).
 Some of the more useful tools, e.g.,

--   `lociCounterWithLabels.py` finds overlapping regions among multiple bed files.
+-   `somaticseq_loci_counter` finds overlapping regions among multiple bed files.
--   `paired_end_bam2fastq.py` converts paired-end bam files into 1.fastq and
+-   `somaticseq_paired_end_bam2fastq` converts paired-end bam files into 1.fastq
-    2.fastq files.
+    and 2.fastq files.
 It will not require an enormous amount of memory, nor will the resulting files crap out on downstream GATK tools.
--   `run_workflows.py` is a rudimentary workflow manager that executes multiple scripts at once.
+-   `somaticseq_run_workflows` is a rudimentary workflow manager that executes multiple scripts at once.
--   `split_bed_into_equal_regions.py` splits one bed file into a number of output bed files, where each output bed file will have the same total length.
+-   `somaticseq_split_bed_into_equal_regions` splits one bed file into a number of output bed files, where each output bed file will have the same total length.